xavierpuigf/virtualhome/README.md

 ```

 Where `withoutconds` and `initstate` contain the original programs and pre-conditions.

+To check a script executed in an enviornment, check `executable_programs/{environment}/{program_name}.txt`.

-Each program is executed in one environment.  `state_list` contains the environment state throughout the execution of the program.
+To view the graph of the environment throughout the script execution of a program, check   `state_list/{environment}/{program_name}.json`.

-#### Script generation
+### Script generation
-Each program is executed differently depending on the initial environment.
+To obtain the executable script given a program with conditions

-#### Script augmentation
+### Script augmentation

 The original programs can be extended by replacing objects or perturbating the environment.
 You can find more details about how it is extended in [our paper]().
 To augment the dataset run.